Double-Peaked Ly$\alpha$ Emission during Reionization Requires Nearby Voids and a Favorable Local Ionizing Background: Results

 We note that the size of our simulation may not be sufficient to capture a large number of bright galaxies to obtain reliable statistics for $M_{\rm UV} \lesssim -21$.
 For example, the number of galaxies decreases steeply toward higher UV brightness in our sample, and $P_{\rm DP}$ for the UV-brightest bin in the left panel of Figure~\ref{fig:PdpVsMuv} is computed by averaging over 120 galaxies with $-22 \lesssim M_{\rm UV} \lesssim -20.5$.
 A much larger simulation volume is therefore required to obtain robust statistics for these galaxies, as double-peaked emission is intrinsically rare.

 Finally, any dependence of the intrinsic Ly$\alpha$ line profile on $M_{\rm UV}$—which is not included in this work—could introduce a corresponding dependence in $P_{\rm DP}$.
-However, such effects are unlikely to produce variations comparable to the strong dependence on $\Gamma$ seen in Figure~\ref{fig:PdpVsGamma}.
+For example, UV-brighter galaxies are generally more massive and are known to produce more extended emergent profiles both in the blue and red directions.
+A more extended blueward profile might increase the likelihood of flux transmission because the photons enter the Ly$\alpha$ resonance at larger distances from the overdense environments of the source galaxies.
+Since we use the flux ratio between the blue and red peaks in our double-peak criteria in this work, changes in the redward profile would also affect $P_{\rm DP}$ in our calculation.
+However, these effects are unlikely to produce variations comparable to the strong dependence on $\Gamma$ seen in Figure~\ref{fig:PdpVsGamma}.